 Abrasive body scrub treatments should be avoided as it can further aggravate the condition and delay the healing process.
 Instead, you should apply mild skin cleansers such as cleansing oils and intense hydrators like balms and lotions to soothe the damaged skin.

-Use A Skin Lightener
+4. After You Use A Skin Lightener

 A body scrub after using a skin lightener must be avoided as most skin lightening agents that are generally applied to treat hyperpigmentation can irritate your skin further.
 Scrubbing the sensitive skin can lead to skin inflammation, which can result in post-inflammatory hyperpigmentation.